 About Allure Flooring

 The Allure® brand, one of the most popular, is private-labeled and available at only at Home Depot.
 It is made by the manufacturer Metroflor® out of Darien, CT, and sold under a subsidiary called Halstead New England Industries LLC in Norwalk, CT.

-This vinyl plank flooring product, sold under the name Trafficmaster Allure, is durable, very affordable and easy to install since it floats over the subfloor.
-It also comes in a broad variety of realistic wood, stone and ceramic looks for great bathroom flooring or kitchen flooring options.
-It is easy to clean and maintain and comes with a 25-year limited warranty (based on proper installation).
+This vinyl plank flooring product, sold under the name Trafficmaster Allure, is durable, affordable, and easy to install since it floats over the subfloor.
+It also comes in a broad variety of realistic wood, stone, and ceramic looks for great bathroom flooring or kitchen flooring options.
+It is easy to clean and maintain and comes with a 25-year limited warranty based on proper installation.

 Like any product, the life of the floor will depend on the quality of the installation and, in this case, also depends on proper acclimation to an acceptable temperature range during and after installation.

 Installation is easy with self-stick adhesive along the edges of 12" x 36" interlocking planks.

 Since the planks are flexible and designed to float rather than bond to a subfloor, they may be installed over a variety of properly prepared subfloors, including plywood, particleboard, OSB, chipboard, wafer board, gypsum underlayment, and existing floor coverings.

 This product is not a good choice for installation in basement applications, according to many experts.

 The promotional material states it can be used in basement applications, but only if proper testing is done to determine the level of concrete slab vapor emissions and hydrostatic pressure.
 This is difficult for the normal DIYer to do, and as a result, there are many failures of the adhesive joints in basement installations, due to moisture in the basement slab.
 For DIYers, it's best to use this product only in above-ground applications.